- Averie Cooks - https://www.averiecooks.com -

 If you need a way to use up that random assortment of Halloween (or Christmas, Valentine’s, Easter, etc.) candy that you have on hand, these peanut butter chocolate bars are perfect.
 Snickers, Milky Way, Payday, you name it, use it up.

-The bars are super soft, very dense and chewy, and they’re total comfort food for me.
+The bars are super soft, very dense, and chewy, and they’re total comfort food for me.
 Caramely, peanut buttery, brown sugary goodness.
 Trust me when I say I prefer a cereal bar like a Rice Krispies Treat or a Special K Bar over a fancy cupcake and I couldn’t stop eating these.
+Make them in advance for parties, afternoon snacks, or desserts, and they’re sure to be an instant hit!

 What’s in Peanut Butter Candy Bars?

-To make these no-bake chocolate peanut butter bars, you’ll need:
+To make these no-bake chocolate peanut butter bars, you’ll need a handful of simple ingredients including:

 How to Make Peanut Butter Candy Bars